-Phase 01 of the Stride Treglown designed Student Precinct at the heart of Swansea University’s main Singleton Campus has been granted planning permission.
+Phase one of the Stride Treglown designed Student Precinct at the heart of Swansea University’s main Singleton Campus has been granted planning permission.

-The £30m Phase 01 will replace the existing Digital Technium with a new 8,250 m2 multifunctional Student Centre linked to the adjacent Grade 2-listed Fulton House, which will also be refurbished, forming the core of the new Student Precinct.
-The work also includes design to resolve the surrounding streetscape and rationalizes access routes across the campus.
+The £30m scheme will replace the existing Digital Technium with a new 8,250 m2 multifunctional Student Centre.
+This will be linked to the adjacent Grade 2-listed Fulton House, which will also be refurbished, to form the core of the new Student Precinct.
+Designs to resolve the surrounding streetscape and rationalise access routes across the campus are also included.

-Responding to changes in student expectation, teaching methods and campus life, the Student Precinct’s primary function is to enhance the student experience both educationally and socially, with the aim of increasing both numbers of students and student satisfaction in an extremely competitive market.
+Responding to changes in student expectation, teaching methods and campus life, the Precinct’s primary function is to enhance the student experience both educationally and socially.
+It’s aim is to help attract more students to the University, while improving student satisfaction in an extremely competitive market.

 The architectural response heals the stylistic gulf between neighbouring buildings.
-Strong horizontal bands on the new three-storey building reconcile differences in scale and height, while a bold canopy over the entrance, which contains a lecture theatre, cleverly echoes the jaunty angles of the Taliesin Arts Centre next door.
+Strong horizontal bands on the new three-storey building reconcile differences in scale and height, while a bold canopy over the entrance cleverly echoes the jaunty angles of the Taliesin Arts Centre next door.

 Construction is programmed to start in Sept 2018, with demolition in March, and completion projected to coincide with Swansea University’s Centenary in the summer of 2020.